Welcome to today's edition of the Rush 24-7 podcast.

 Let me read the next graph.

-As Texas Lottery Commission chairman intended to save then Governor Bush from political embarrassment.
+Will the Democrats dig into Myers' alleged interference nine years ago as Texas Lottery Commission chairman intended to save then Governor Bush from political embarrassment?

-Officials charged with winning Myers' confirmation told me neither of these issues is troublesome, but in fact they suggest incompetence and neglect by the White House to permit a conference call with scores of participants hearing close associates of the nominee predict her vote on abortion is incompetent.
+Officials charged with winning Myers' confirmation told me neither of these issues is troublesome, but in fact they suggest incompetence and neglect by the White House.

 To nominate somebody implicated in a state lottery dispute in the past without carefully considering the consequences goes beyond incompetence to arrogant neglect.

-President Bush was not originally prepared for the negative reaction from his base when he nominated uh Myers, his longtime personal lawyer.
+President Bush was not originally prepared for the negative reaction from his base when he nominated Myers, his longtime personal lawyer.

-Former Republican National Committee Chairman Ed Gillespie leading the confirmation campaign over two weeks, convinced skeptics that Myers is conservative enough.
+Former Republican National Committee Chairman Ed Gillespie, leading the confirmation campaign over two weeks, convinced skeptics that Myers is conservative enough.

-Whatever her qualifications, dubious Republican senators, after hearing from Gillespie decided they couldn't deny his chosen court nominee to a president on the ropes.
+Whatever her qualifications, dubious Republican senators, after hearing from Gillespie, decided they couldn't deny his chosen court nominee to a president on the ropes.

 Bush has solidified Republican support not because he's strong, but because he looks weak.